chrisrhayden/type_fight/README.md

 all source files and directories are hopefully named well, any more info should be module level in the file itself or comments, god help us all.

+the `test` directory is well, the test directory. `./test/index.ts` is to basically for alias to the things that are getting tested, other stuff like test utility's can be put there

 the typescript compiler will create the built javascript files in to the `./dist` directory to keep the `./src` and `./public` directories clean.